 Cat Clawing and Scratching Furniture?

 When cats claw and scratch furniture, they’re performing a natural feline behavior.
 It’s only deemed a behavior issue if we the owners don’t like where the clawing is occurring.
 However, there could be other reasons why your cat is clawing, especially if he’s doing so excessively.
-We’ll help you to identify the environmental triggers for his anxiety that are possibly leading him to claw-mark and release any pent-up tension.
+We’ll help you to identify the environmental triggers for his anxiety that are possibly leading him to claw-mark excessively and release any pent-up tension.
 Then we’ll show you how to provide them for a lasting remedy.
-Our clinic has over 200 testimonials on our website since 1999.
+Our clinic has over 200 testimonials on our website.

 Shredders and Snaggers: Why Cats Claw

 Have you ever wondered why your cat runs to your sofa and claws when you enter the room or come home from work?
 Although clawing things is partly about removing old claw sheaths and is necessary to nail maintenance, cats also claw to mark territory, to exercise, and to relieve pent-up emotions.
 Cats are masters at destressing.
 They have many ways to release emotional energy even without a membership at a yoga studio.